Frequently Asked Questions – Future Students

-The English for Academic Purposes program and the Vancouver English Experience Program require textbooks.
+The English for Academic Purposes program and the Discover program require textbooks.
 Textbooks for the on-campus programs are available in the UBC Bookstore and students will receive instructions on how to purchase e-texts for the online programs.
 Students should budget approximately CAN $150 - $300 per session for textbooks.

 All ELI students must have medical insurance from iMed offered through UBC.
 The insurance will cover you for a few days before and after your program but it is your responsibility to ensure you have medical insurance coverage outside of the coverage dates.
 For coverage dates, prices and policy information, please refer to the Mandatory Medical Insurance page.